gangaram-tii/system-hardening-with-nixos/README.md

 ```Nix
   boot.kernel.sysctl."kernel.randomize_va_space" = mkForce 2;
 ```
+When setting the value to 1, address space is randomized.
+This includes the positions of the stack itself, virtual dynamic shared object (VDSO) page, and shared memory regions.
+Setting the option to value 2 will be similar to 1, and add data segments as well.

 #### 10.1.6 Restrict core dump
 When a program experiences a core dump, it creates a file containing a snapshot of its memory at the time of the crash.
 This file, known as a core dump file, aids developers in diagnosing and fixing the underlying issues leading to the program's failure.
 However, it's crucial to recognize that in certain scenarios, core dump files can pose a security risk.
 Attackers may leverage these files to gain insights into the program's memory layout, potentially revealing vulnerabilities that could be exploited for unauthorized access or other malicious purposes.
 Therefore, managing and securing core dump files is an essential aspect of overall system security.